-HVAC efficiency standards are climbing next year, so now’s an excellent time to explore your options.
+HVAC efficiency standards are increasing next year, so now’s an excellent time to explore your options.
 A variety of companies, organizations and even government entities are promoting rebates in 2023 to help everyone secure a new, high-efficiency HVAC system.

-Obtainable Rebates for Smart Thermostats
+2023's Rebates for Smart Thermostats

-Other Ways to Save: Tax Credits for Energy-Efficient Equipment and Home Improvement Projects
+Other Cost-Saving Options: Tax Credits for Energy-Efficient Equipment and Home Improvement Projects

 New Legislation for Heat Pump Rebates